Research Contributions

 Cooper pairs are the basic building blocks of superconductivity.
 One unknown and highly mysterious forms of Cooper pairs are odd-frequency Cooper pairs which are not the usual Bardeen-Cooper-Schrieffer (BCS) equal time Cooper pairs, but unequal time Cooper pairs.
 One remarkable application of the presence of odd-frequency Cooper pairs is the dissipation-less spin transport in superconductor-ferromagnet junctions, with potential of revolutionizing the field of superconducting spintronics We identified that the odd-frequency Cooper pairs necessarily need electrons of different energy to pair.
 We have investigated the fate of these finite energy pairs when they intertwine with finite momentum pairs.
 One of the main challenges in the field of odd-frequency superconductivity is the lack of its direct experimental evidence.
 We have postulated that the quantum interference patterns generated in a superconductor due to the omnipresence of impurities have distinct features due to the time, or equivalently frequency symmetry of Cooper pairs.
 In particular, we have shown that a commonly used experimental tool namely scanning tunneling microscopy can be used to directly detect the time symmetry of Cooper pairs.
 For reference see our works Phys.
 Rev. Lett.
 129, 247001 (2022), Editor's suggestion, featured in Physics; Phys.
 Rev. B. 106 , 024511 (2022); New J. Phys.
 23 , 033001 (2021).

 Magnetism and superconductivity are the two most celebrated quantum phases of matter.
 These two phases share a "friend-foe" dichotomous relation.
 While ferromagnetism is believed to be a foe to spin-singlet superconductivity, proximity to antiferromagnetism can give rise to unconventional spin-singlet superconductivity.
 Very recently a third form of magnetism has been discovered, namely altermagnetism.
 Altermagnets has unconventional nature with distinct symmetry properties compared to the other two known forms, ferromagnetism and antiferromagnetism, apart from having some shared similarities to both.
 On one side, similar to ferromagnets, altermagnets break time-reversal symmetry due to broken Kramers spin degeneracy.
 On the other side, similar to antiferromagnets, the net magnetization in altermagnets is zero due to sign changing values.
 This brings in a fundamental question: can spin-singlet superconductivity show up in altermagnets?
 An answer to this question can open a new avenue of research in condensed matter physics.
-We address this question by investigating the possibility of spin-singlet superconductivity in altermagnets, particularly focusing on unconventional superconductivity.
+We address this question by investigating the possibility of spin-singlet superconductivity in altermagnets, particularly focusing on unconventional superconductivity which is the most likely pairing symmetry as also found by us.
 Due to the unconventional nature of both altermagnets and superconductivity, we find finite-momentum superconductivity even when the net magnetization is zero in altermagnets.
 This finding gives an altermagnetic route to long-sought after finite-momentum superconductivity and can perhaps give possible explanation to the origin of pair density waves observed in cuprate superconductors which in the undoped state are shown to be altermagnets.
 In the additional presence of external magnetic field, we find a never-before-seen phase diagram looking like a “Yoda-ear”.
-We predict that applying magnetic field can induce unconventional superconductivity in altermagnets, providing guidance for its future experimental discovery.
-For reference see our work arXiv:2309.14427 (2023).
+We also show that the "Yoda-ear" hosts a remarkable possibility of finding perfect superconducting diode effect with an efficiency of 100%.
+For reference see our works Phys.
+Rev. B (Letters) 110, L060508 Editors' suggestion (2024); arXiv:2408.03999 (2024); arXiv:2408.07747 (2024).

 Topological superconductivity as a quantum phase of matter